Keeping records of your key children’s development and learning journeys

 'Off the job' learning time within your working week which will support your studies

-A childcare trainer/assessor from our in-house training academy of excellence, who will visit you at the nursery on a regular basis to guide and direct you
+A childcare trainer/assessor from our in-house Training Academy of Excellence, who will visit you at the nursery on a regular basis to guide and direct you

-Group training sessions, with other apprentices from across our partnership, held at our academy in Newport Pagnell; there are 11 sessions as part of the level 3 course
+Group training sessions, with other apprentices from across our partnership, held at our academy in Newport Pagnell (there are 11 sessions as part of the level 3 course)

 A permanent contract subject to you successfully gaining your qualification, where after completion you will be appointed as a qualified Nursery Nurse within our partnership

-Complimentary breakfast, lunch and refreshments when you are at work
+Complimentary breakfast, lunch and refreshments when you are at work.

-Annual staff conference and awards event, at which individual and team achievements are recognised
+Annual conference and awards event, at which individual and team achievements are recognised.Please note, terms and conditions apply to some of our benefits and financial rewards.

 Employer Description:At Childbase Partnership we have been delivering childcare excellence since 1989.
 Our mission is to give children the best possible start in life and instil a lifelong passion for learning.
 Across all 44-day nurseries, Head Office, and our Training Academy of Excellence, our dedicated colleagues work together to create a lasting, positive impact in our local communities.